great-expectations/great_expectations/docs/contributing/contributing-checklist.md

 Once you’ve signed the form, add a new comment to the PR with the line @cla-bot check.
 This will trigger the CLA bot to refresh.

-3. Verify continuous integration checks
+## 3. Verify continuous integration checks

 Wait for the other continuous integration (CI) checks to go green and watch out for a comment from the automated linter that checks for syntax and formatting issues.

 Fix any issues that are flagged.

-4. Wait for a core team member to approve and merge your PR
+## 4. Wait for a core team member to approve and merge your PR

 Once all checks pass, a Great Expectations team member will approve your PR and merge it.

 GitHub will notify you of comments or a successful merge according to your notification settings.

-5. Resolve any issues
+## 5. Resolve any issues

 There will probably be discussion about the pull request.
 It’s normal for a request to require some changes before merging it into the main Great Expectations project.
 We enjoy working with contributors to help them get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code!

-6. Do a victory dance

 Congratulations!
 You’ve just contributed to Great Expectations!

-../_images/great_expectations_happy.gif